Ph.D. in Philosophy from the University of Illinois at Urbana-Champaign, 2012

 B.A. in Philosophy from Creighton University, 2005

 Outside the academy, Dr. Harper can often be found running and hiking on local trails.
 He is an avid fan of all baseball, and the Kansas City Royals in particular.
-He enjoys reading ancient and 19th-20th Century history and literature and watching movies starring Bill Murray or Harrison Ford, along with many television comedies.
+He enjoys reading ancient and 19th –20th Century history and literature, and watching many television comedies.